julianreul/mode_behave/paper.md

 (mode_behave_public/Deployments/example_estimation.py),
 which exemplifies the workflow for the estimation of a multinomial and mixed logit model based on a subsample of survey data, describing the car purchasing behavior of households with respect to different drive technologies.
+The original data was collected in autumn 2021 in a nationally representative survey among 451 German households that indicated a willingness to buy a new vehicle.
-The available choice alternatives are internal combustion engines (ICEVs), plug-in hybrid-electric vehicles (PHEVs), battery-electric vehicles (BEVs) and fuel cell-electric vehicles (FCEVs).
+The available choice alternatives are internal combustion engines vehicles (ICEVs), plug-in hybrid-electric vehicles (PHEVs), battery-electric vehicles (BEVs) and fuel cell-electric vehicles (FCEVs).